Casecommons/developer_guides/README.md

       baz(:quux)
     end
     ```

-* In cases where the problem is so obvious that any documentation would
-  be redundant, annotations may be left at the end of the offending line
-  with no note.
-This usage should be the exception and not the rule.

-    ```Ruby
-    def bar
-      sleep 100 # OPTIMIZE
-    end
-    ```

 * Use `TODO` to note missing features or functionality that should be
   added at a later date.
 * Use `FIXME` to note broken code that needs to be fixed.